 The district nursing team provides full community nursing services including care for the terminally ill at home.

 Contact them on (01756) 701754 for non-urgent messages and (01535) 652511 for urgent messages via bleep 8.30am-5.00pm, 6.00 to 10.00pm

 Health Visitors work primarily with families and young children.
 They are also involved with health promotion/education.

 We employ two part-time counsellors who can help patients with a range of emotional and psychological problems.
 Your GP can refer you to see them if appropriate.

 From April 2016, all doctors’ practices are required to declare the mean earnings (average pay) for GPs working to deliver NHS services to patients.

-The average pay for GPs working in Dyneley House Surgery in the last financial year was £67,250 before tax and National Insurance.
-This is for 2 full time GPs, 8 part time GPs and 0 locum GPs who worked in the practice for more than six months.
+The average pay for GPs working in Dyneley House Surgery for the financial year ending 2018/19 was £65,044 before tax and National Insurance.
+This is for 8 part time GPs and 0 locum GPs who worked in the practice for more than six months.

 NHS England require that the net earnings of doctors engaged in the Practice are publicised and the required disclosure is shown above.
 However it should be noted that the prescribed method for calculating earnings is potentially misleading because it takes no account of how much time doctors spend working in the Practice and should not be used to form any judgement about GP earnings, nor to make any comparison with any other practice.